Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 I am not going to pretend there is a memo saying "FOIPOP did this."

-That is not how public-sector accountability leaves fingerprints.
+Public-sector accountability rarely leaves fingerprints that cleanly.

 But the practical result is still worth naming: a file that could have been treated as a temporary communications problem became attached to senior leadership.
 The "hack" narrative failed.
 The teenager was not charged.
 The portal stayed down for repair.
 The department had to answer questions publicly.